In this article you'll find some nice explanation on properties of the number e.

 only on the bottom.

-very good one, not the best, the only thing that bothers me is that sometimes
+Very good one, not the best, the only thing that bothers me is that sometimes

-people could see me clearly, sometimes it gets really dark i don't know why,
+People could see me clearly, sometimes it gets really dark I don't know why,

-may be some misconfiguration on me. the real issue is processing power, when
+may be some misconfiguration on me.
+The real issue is processing power, when

-i turn it on the laptop becomes unusable, totally lagged.
+I turn it on the laptop becomes unusable, totally lagged.

 CPU/GPU

-i think this is the only thing that bothers me everyday, it is slow and there
+I think this is the only thing that bothers me everyday, it is slow and there

 is no hardware acceleration for the graphics driver at this time of writting.

-i use very light software and it sometimes lags. but software support for most
+I use very light software and it sometimes lags.
+But software support for most

 applications is fine, only missing OSS.